Can You See Paris in 2 Days?

 Day 1: Exploring the Must-See Landmarks

-On your first day in Paris, it’s best to focus on visiting the must-see landmarks that the city is famous for.
+On your first day in Paris, you should concentrate on seeing the major tourist sights for which the city is renowned.

 Eiffel Tower

-No trip to Paris is complete without a visit to the iconic Eiffel Tower.
-Start your day by heading straight to the Eiffel Tower and purchase your tickets in advance to save time.
-Take the elevator to the top and enjoy panoramic views of the city.
-Don’t forget to take some memorable photos before moving on to your next stop.
+No trip to Paris is without a view at the iconic Eiffel Tower.
+Begin your day by walking first to the Eiffel Tower and by purchasing your tickets in advance in order to save time.
+Go to the top with the elevator and enjoy the panorama view of the town.
+Remember to get a few photo together before moving on to the next spot.

 Notre-Dame Cathedral

-From the Eiffel Tower, take a short walk or hop on the metro to visit the Notre-Dame Cathedral.
-Admire the stunning Gothic architecture and take a tour inside to see the beautiful stained glass windows.
-If time permits, you can also climb to the top for a breathtaking view of Paris.
+Starting at Eiffel Tower, you will take a quick walk or jump in the metro to go visit the Notre Dame Cathedral.
+Marvel at the fantastic Gothic architecture and take a look inside to view the elaborately stained glass windows.
+If you have the time, you can also ascend to the top for an uninterrupted view of the City of Light.

 Louvre Museum

-No trip to Paris would be complete without a visit to the Louvre Museum, home to thousands of works of art, including the famous Mona Lisa.
-With limited time, prioritize the must-see pieces and explore the museum’s highlights.
-Guided tours are available to maximize your time and enhance your understanding of the artwork.
+No trip to Paris would be complete without you visiting the Louvre Museum which holds thousands of artworks to a show-stopping thousands of pieces of art, including the ever famous Mona Lisa.
+With only an hour or two top priorities must be viewed and the best highlights from the museum perused.
+Guided tours can be organized in order to optimize your time and gain a better comprehension of the artwork.

 Champs-Élysées and Arc de Triomphe